Dicridon/canoe/README.md

 I intended to write a `canoe cmake` for `CMake` users, but considering that `CMake` projects eventually invoke `make`, I decided to implement `canoe make` only.

+# Interaction with compilation database
+Some language servers require a `compile_commands.json` file to support syntax analysis and code completion.
+If you also use `eglot + clangd` like me, you may wish `canoe` can generate one for you.
+Since `v0.3.2.2`, `canoe` contains a command `canoe build base` to generate a `compile_commands.json` file for you.
+Alternatively, you may generate a `Makefile` via `canoe make` and then use `compile_commands.json` generating tool [bear](https://github.com/rizsotto/Bear) for generation.
+My personal recommendation would be using `canoe build base` because `bear` requires a `make clean` to purge all compiled objects before running it while  `canoe build base` does not.

 # Let's write it together
 I'm practicing `Ruby` with this tool, a lot of optimizations can be further conducted and my code style is not quite in the `Ruby` way.
 Plus, compared with `cargo`, `canoe` has only the basic building functionalities.
 So if you are interested in `canoe`, please join me and let's enhance `canoe` together!
 Send me an email at `noahxiong@outlook.com` if you'd like to join!